 Because doctors, hospitals, insurers and the government know how important it is to take your medicines, there are a number of resources available to you if you are unable to afford your prescription.
-The following links are the best available sites we could find for getting low cost prescriptions:
+The following links are the best available resources we could find for getting low cost prescriptions:

 rescription Assistance 360 - www.prescriptionassistance360.org/

 If you are still unable to fill your prescriptions after visiting these sites, try calling your doctor's office/hospital to see if they can help put you in touch with local resources.
 You can also try contacting the pharmaceutical company that makes your medicine directly, as most have their own prescription assistance programs.

 1"Enhancing Prescription Medicine Adherence: A National Action Plan" National Council on Patient Information and Education August 2007